Lovebird Breeding Guide

 Chronic Egg Laying

 Some lovebird hens lay clutch after clutch without stopping, even when eggs are infertile or removed.
 This depletes calcium reserves and can be life-threatening.
 To stop chronic laying, remove the nest box, reduce daylight hours to 10, remove nesting material, and rearrange the cage to disrupt the breeding mindset.
 Allow hens to rest at least 2 to 3 months between clutches to recover.
+If a hen continues to lay despite these changes, consult an avian veterinarian about hormonal intervention.

 Two Hens Paired Together